flinguenheld/kebb/readme.md

 ---

 :pushpin:
-I used the multithreading mainly to work on it and I discovered in the [lazy foo tutorial](https://lazyfoo.net/tutorials/SDL/46_multithreading/index.php) that generally it's a beginner cliché and rarely justify.
+I used the multithreading mainly to work on it and I discovered in the [lazy foo tutorial](https://lazyfoo.net/tutorials/SDL/46_multithreading/index.php) that generally it's a beginner cliché and rarely justified.
 Could you give me your opinion about the utility of multithreading in this project ?

 Thank you.